 Introduction

-Dental implants are artificial tooth roots made of titanium that are placed surgically into the jawbone.
-Unlike dental bridges, implants do not rely on surrounding teeth for support.
-They offer durable and natural-looking solutions for missing teeth, restoring both function and aesthetics.
+Dental implants are artificial tooth roots that are placed surgically into the jawbone.
+They are usually made of titanium.
+Unlike dental bridges, implants do not rely on surrounding teeth for support, but rather anchor directly into the jawbone.
+They offer durable and natural-looking solutions for missing teeth, eventually restoring both function and aesthetics.
 The durability is long-lasting as implants fuse with the bone, providing a stable foundation for crowns, bridges, or dentures.
-In this article, types of dental implants are discussed in detail.
-Moreover, each and every type’s procedure is explained step by step.
-There are 9 major types of dental implants, which are discussed here:
+This article discusses the types of dental implants in detail.
+Moreover, it explains each type’s procedure step by step.
+The author mentions nine major types of dental implants here.

 Endosteal implant is the most common type of dental implant.
 The process involved surgery by directly placing the dental implant into the jawbone.
 This acts as artificial roots to hold replacement teeth, such as crowns, bridges, or dentures.
 The placement of endosteal implants consists of the following steps: